citizenfx/fivem-docs/content/docs/support/client-issues.md

 ------------------------------
 First check your task manager for existing FiveM related processes; if you see them, close them.
 If that doesn't fix the issue, you may want to submit a [support ticket][antivirus-ticket] regarding your antivirus.

-Stuck on 'We're getting there and it will be worth the wait'
+Stuck on 'Starting FiveM, we're getting there'
 ------------------------------------------------------------
 <!-- https://prnt.sc/kj02oo -->
 If this occurs, it is often caused by aggressive antivirus settings.
 You may want to submit a [support ticket][antivirus-ticket] regarding your antivirus.